 Each year, the IRCT’s members provide essential support to tens of thousands of survivors to rebuild their lives after torture.
 With these services, survivors are able to reclaim their agency, build better lives for themselves and their families and actively participate in society.

 IRCT Secretary-General, Lisa Henry, said, “Everyday all around the world, rehabilitation centres open their doors to torture survivors to help them rebuild their lives.
-These standards matter because they make our commitment to survivors clear and that help us work together to make it become reality for all survivors.”
+These standards matter because they make our commitment to survivors clear.”

 For more information